neptune2/EleksTube-IPS-Retro-Nixie-Digits/README.md

 To extract the contents of the retro.h file, follow these steps:

-backup the firmware from your Elekstube IPS Clock
+Backup the firmware from your Elekstube IPS Clock
 ```cpp
 esptool.py --baud 115200 --port [COM port] read_flash 0x0 0x0400000 my_fw-backup-4M.bin
 ```